jtimonen/lgpr/README.md

 ## Requirements

-* Linux is the preferred operating system.
-However, the package works also on Mac and Windows.
+* The package should work on all major operating systems.
 We dont have pre-compiled binaries distributed yet, so currently *lgpr* needs to be installed from source.
 * To compile the Stan code included in the package on Windows or Mac, you need to have your toolchain setup properly.